Ron Sasso - Real Estate Professional

 infrastructure to be built to specifications without cutting corners (click here to

 learn why this is important and what it protects tax payers from).
-This ordinance is
+This ordinance

-improves the life span of our roads that are built today---protecting our
+and improves the life span of our roads that are built today---protecting our

 investments for the future.
 It also provides a clear process for developers and